 Sweet & Savory Tortilla Bats

-Cutting tortillas in a shape of a bat can make your Halloween table spooky, and it’s easy with the help of a cookie cutter.
+Cutting tortillas in the shape of a bat can make your Halloween table spooky, and it's easy with the help of a cookie cutter.
 With a pan full of cinnamon, sugar and the chile salt, but you can opt for all sweet or all savory if you fancy.
 These Halloween snacks can be served as delicacies.
-If you want something sweet, add Greek yogurt with honey, and for something salty, some salsa! =
+If you want something sweet, add Greek yogurt with honey, and for something salty, some salsa!

 Red Velvet Cupcakes with Orange Buttercream